shaniz/Audio-Classification/README.md

 # Rethinking CNN Models for Audio Classification

-This repository contains the PyTorch code for our paper [Rethinking CNN Models for Audio Classification](https://arxiv.org/abs/2007.11154).
+This repository contains the PyTorch code for the paper [Rethinking CNN Models for Audio Classification](https://arxiv.org/abs/2007.11154).
 The experiments are conducted on the following three datasets which can be downloaded from the links provided: